volumetricperformance/raspberry-capture-kit/README.md

 ## Install Intel Realsense SDK
 Download librealsense: `git clone https://github.com/IntelRealSense/librealsense.git`

 Follow the guide on Intel Realsense's [github](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_osx.md) up until the final cmake command (Step 4).
 Use the command below instead to build realsense for Python 3.6.8.
+If you're using a virtual environment or a different version of Python, be sure to edit `-DPYTHON_EXECUTABLE` to match the path to the correct version of python.
 ```
 sudo cmake .. \
 -DBUILD_EXAMPLES=false \